gratipay/guide/README.md

 ### Our Definition

-There are three characteristics we look for in an open organization: liberal licensing, pay-what-you-want revenue, and take-what-you-want compensation.
+There are three primary characteristics we look for in an open organization: liberal licensing, pay-what-you-want revenue, and take-what-you-want compensation.
+For each of these criteria there is plenty of room for interpretation.
+We're fundamentally looking for an *attitude* of openness, of which these characteristics are a manifestation.
+Let's look at each in turn.

-Liberal licensing means that your organization offers its products and services under liberal licenses such as those developed by [Creative Commons](https://creativecommons.org/) or approved by the [Open Source Initiative](https://opensource.org/).
-We don't have
+Liberal licensing means that your organization offers its products and services under permissive licenses such as those developed by [Creative Commons](https://creativecommons.org/) or approved by the [Open Source Initiative](https://opensource.org/).
+Why?
+Because you want to share!

+Pay-what-you-want revenue means that at least some portion of your revenue is voluntary on the part of your customers.
+Again,

 ### How We Arrived at Our Definition